 The digitally based reading assessment was designed to continue reporting trends in student performance dating back to 1992 while also keeping pace with the new generation of classroom environments in which digital technology has increasingly become a part of students' learning.
-The 2019 assessment contents at grades 4, 8, and 12 were either transadapted from the paper-based assessment or developed with the same reading framework that has guided assessment development since the 2009 assessment.
+The 2022 assessment content at grades 4, 8, and the 2019 content at grade 12 was either transadapted from the paper-based assessment or developed with the same reading framework that has guided assessment development since the 2009 assessment.
 The passages and questions that had been previously used in the paper-based assessment were adapted to fit a tablet screen.
 While the presentation of content changed, the content itself did not change.

 Grades 4 and 8

-In 2019, the reading assessments at grades 4 and 8 were administered digitally for the second time.
+In 2022, the reading assessments at grades 4 and 8 were administered digitally for the third time.
 The transition from paper-based assessment (PBA) to digitally based assessment (DBA) was completed in 2017.
 Technical details about the DBA transition are available in The 2017 NAEP Transition to Digitally Based Assessments in Mathematics and Reading at Grades 4 and 8: Mode Evaluation Study.

-Most of the content at grades 4 and 8 in 2019 was also used in the 2017 digitally based assessment and in the 2015 paper-based assessment.
-Of the 19 passages and question sets administered across grades 4 and 8, one set at each grade was newly developed for 2017.
-For the 2019 digitally based assessment, four new sets were developed at each grade.
-Because the transition, which placed the DBA results onto the trend line occurred in 2017, the usual NAEP procedure of common item linking was used to calculate the trend line from 2017 to 2019.
-The 2019 results at grades 4 and 8 presented in this report are based on the performance of students who took the assessment on tablets.
+Because the transition, which placed the DBA results onto the trend line occurred in 2017, the usual NAEP procedure of common item linking was used to calculate the trend line from 2017 to 2022.
+The 2019 and 2022 results at grades 4 and 8 presented in this report are based on the performance of students who took the assessment on tablets.

 The assessment at grade 12 was administered digitally for the first time in 2019.
 Most of the content at grade 12 was also used in the 2015 paper-based assessment.
 Of the 15 passage and question sets administered at grade 12 in 2019, eleven were transitioned from the 2015 paper-based assessment and four sets were newly developed.